Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

 ### 3. NVIDIA Tools Extension (NVTX)

 [NVIDIA® Tools Extension Library (NVTX)](https://github.com/NVIDIA/NVTX) is a powerful mechanism that allows users to manually instrument their application.
-With a C-based and a python-based Application Programming Interface (API) for annotating events, code ranges, and resources in your applications.
+With a C-based and a Python-based Application Programming Interface (API) for annotating events, code ranges, and resources in your applications.
 Applications which integrate NVTX can use NVIDIA Nsight, Tegra System Profiler, and Visual Profiler to capture and visualize these events and ranges.
 In general, the NVTX can bring valuable insight into the application while incurring almost no overhead.

 To leverage the visualization capacities of Nsight, necessary annotation/tagging in python script is required.
 For MONAI transforms, we provide the `Range` function from `monai.utils.nvtx` to add tags for each transform (data pre-processing and augmentation) in the transform chains.
 Then the analysis results would be itemized based on different transforms.